ericfortis/camelana/docs/README.md

 <img src="new-slot.png" style="width:240px"/>

-It's easier to draw in Inkscape, so there we create a 1000x1000px document.
-Add a guideline at 800px.
+It's easier to draw in Inkscape, so there we create a 1000x1000px document, with a guideline at 800px.

 What matters is to keep a consistent height, those 1000px will become 1em.
-And the guideline is the baseline.
+The guideline is the baseline.

 <img src="inkscape-setup.png" style="width:240px"/>